-He works in many fields: commercial law, contract law, banking and financial law, communications and e-commerce law, fiduciary company law, bankruptcy law, and environmental law.
+He works in many fields: commercial law, contract law, banking and financial law, communications and ecommerce law, fiduciary company law, bankruptcy law, and environmental law.
 He has authored publications on general contract theory, corporate law and bankruptcy law.
 He is also an independent director of Unipolsai Insurance S.p.A.
 The number of offices held is shown in Table 2.

-Silvia Benzi Independent director
+Silvia Benzi

 Born in 1975, she earned a business degree in 1999 from the University of Bologna, where she also earned a master's in corporate finance.
-Her professional career began as a financial analyst with the international investment banks JP Morgan and Kepler Cheuvreux, where she specialized in bank sector investing.
+Her professional career began as a financial analyst with the international investment banks JP Morgan, Bear Stearns and Kepler Cheuvreux, where she specialized in bank sector investing.
 She was then a consultant for PwC and a buy-side analyst of the European financial and real estate industry for a hedge fund in London.
-Since 2018 she has been Head of Investor Relations & Strategic Planning at Illimity Bank.
+In 2018 she entered in Illimity Bank and she has been CFO since 2022.

-She has extensive experience in business strategy, strategic planning, M&A, investor relations, and change & transformation processes.
+She has extensive experience in business strategy, planning, finance, M&A, investor relations, and ESG.
 Having worked at global investment banks of primary standing, she has significant international experience.
-She is also on the Board of Directors of Neprix S.r.l.
 The number of offices held is shown in Table 2.

-Rosa Cipriotti Independent director
+Rosa Cipriotti

 Ms. Cipriotti, born in 1974, earned a business degree with honors in 1998 from La Sapienza University in Rome and in 2015 completed the General Management executive master program at Harvard Business School.
 A professional chartered accountant, she has more than 20 years' experience in investment banking, corporate finance and consulting, including at international firms with a global presence and a diverse client portfolio: private equity, holding companies, family businesses and multinationals.
 She is well versed in ordinary and extraordinary corporate finance, risk management, negotiation and strategy, and has corporate governance experience as an independent non-executive director of regulated, supervised international and domestic companies since 2013.
 She is familiar with numerous business sectors, with a particular focus on financial institutions, real estate, infrastructure and transport, retail and consumer, pharmaceuticals, and media and telecommunications.
-She also serves as a member of the Board of Directors of B4 Investimenti SGR S.p.A., DIG SICAF S.p.A., Prelios Credit Servicing S.p.A., Reversal SIM S.p.A. and Coeclerici S.p.A., standing auditor at Eco-Iombardia 4 S.p.A. and Istituti Ospedialieri Bergamaschi S.r.l., and sole director of Sigmagest S.p.A.
+She also serves as a member of the Board of Directors of Athora Italia S.p.A., B4 Investimenti S.p.A., Prelios Credit Servicing S.p.A., Reversal SIM S.p.A. and Coeclerici S.p.A., standing auditor at Ecolombardia 4 S.p.A., Camfin Alternative Assets S.p.A., Agripower S.p.A., Istituti Ospedialieri Bergamaschi S.r.I., and sole director of Sigmagest S.p.A.
 The number of offices held is shown in Table 2.

-Rossella Schiavini Independent director
+Rossella Schiavini

-Ms. Schiavini, born in 1966, earned a political science degree from LUISS University in Rome in 1990 and an MSC in International Political Economy from the London School of Economics in 1991.
-She has many years' experience in Italian and international banking and finance (UK, EMEA) in the area of wholesale/corporate & investment banking.
-She has spent the last 10 years at Rabobank, where she served first as Country Head for Italy and, in 2011, as head of the Corporate Division for Europe based in London.
+Ms. Schiavini, born in 1966, has many years' experience in Italian and international banking and finance (UK, EMEA) in the area of wholesale/corporate & investment banking.
 Since 2016 she has worked mainly in corporate governance as a director of listed companies.
 From 2018 until April 2021 she served on the Board of Directors of Bper S.p.A. and as Chair of the Executive Committee.
-She is currently on the Board of Directors of Marr S.p.A. and Biesse S.p.A., in addition to IGD SIIQ S.p.A.
-Since 2017 she has focused on innovation and ecosystem start-up, working with Polihub, the innovation hub and business accelerator of Milan Polytechnic, as a tutor for innovation/ acceleration programs and a business angel.
+She is currently on the Board of Directors of Marr S.p.A. and she has been member of the Board of Directors of Biesse S.p.A since 2018, of IGD SIIQ S.p.A. since 2021, and of Credit Suisse Italia S.p.A. since 2022.
+She has focused on innovation and ecosystem start-up, working with Polihub, the innovation hub and business accelerator of Milan Polytechnic, as a tutor for innovation/acceleration programs and a business angel.
+Ms. Schiavini received a degree in Political Science from Rome's LUISS University and in International Political Economy (MSc Econ) from the London School of Economics.
 The number of offices held is shown in Table 2.

-Géry Robert-Ambroix Independent director
+Géry Robert-Ambroix